aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 First, make sure you've provisioned a search index resource and configured your app using the instructions in either [Getting started](~/lib/geo/getting-started.md) or [Use existing Amazon Location Service resources](~/lib/geo/existing-resources.md) and you have already setup [displaying a map](~/lib/geo/maps.md) in your application.

-To add a location search UI component to your map, you need to use the [maplibre-gl-geocoder](https://github.com/maplibre/maplibre-gl-geocoder) library with Amplify Geo's `maplibre-gl-js-amplify` package. `maplibre-gl-js-amplify` makes it easy to integrate MapLibre with Amplify Geo.
+To add a location search UI component to your map, you need to use the [maplibre-gl-geocoder](https://github.com/maplibre/maplibre-gl-geocoder) library with Amplify Geo's `maplibre-gl-js-amplify` package. `maplibre-gl-js-amplify` makes it easy to integrate MapLibre with Amplify Geo by exporting `createAmplifyGeocoder()` a utility function that return an instance of `maplibre-gl-geocoder` with some pre-defined settings.

 Install the necessary dependencies with the following command: